missystar/Went/How-to-correctly-submit-Issues.md

 # Trouble?
 Help us squashing bugz!

-1. Make sure to ALWAYS use the [latest WIP-Release](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/releases). **There is NO SUPPORT for older versions.**
+1. Make sure to ALWAYS use the [latest WIP-Release](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/releases). **NO SUPPORT for older versions.**
 2. If you use [Xprivacy](https://github.com/M66B/XPrivacy), disable it and run another test on AIMSICD before reporting!
 Make sure you only restricted [THESE VALUES](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/XPrivacy-and-AIMSICD)!
 This is especially important if you experience crashes or unexplainable forced closures as well as random reboots of your device.
 3. App still mocking around?
 Click [HERE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues) to open a new Issue.
 Name it appropriately.
 4. On the top of the page, use the search bar to verify your Issue does not exist yet.